-Citrus fruits are so useful, and there are so many varieties that you almost need a citrus orchard to have what you need.
+Citrus fruits are very useful, and there are so many varieties that you almost need a citrus orchard to have what you need.
 If you have a small garden, or you need to grow citrus indoors in winter, then that is not possible.
-We can’t give you an orchard, but we can give you two trees in one, with our Citrus Medley Tree, which combines two different fruits on one single tree – twice the variety in the space of just one tree.
+We can’t give you an orchard, but we can give you two trees in one, with our Citrus Medley Tree.
+This plant combines two different fruits on one single tree – twice the variety in the space of just one tree.

 At the Tree Center we are thrilled to have found a supply of these rare Citrus Medley Trees, and we know our customers will be thrilled too.
 We tried to find as much stock as we could, but sadly the supplies of these trees are limited, because of the skill needed to produce them.
 Order now while we still have stocks, as this could be a unique opportunity that will not be repeated for some time.

 Growing Meyer Lemon / Key Lime (Citrus Medley) Bushes